umbraco/UmbracoDocs/Tutorials/Creating-a-Custom-Dashboard/index.md

 ## I know what you want to do today

-One of the key user journeys an editor will make in the back office is to create a new thing of some sort, and if it is a person's job to create new blog entries in the same section two or three times a day, why not create them some handy shortcuts to achieve these common tasks:
+One of the key user journeys an editor will make in the backoffice is to create a new thing of some sort, and if it is a person's job to create new blog entries in the same section two or three times a day, why not create them some handy shortcuts to achieve these common tasks:

 We can use the knowledge that by convention a link to 'edit a page' (as used above) when passed the additional querystring parameters doctype=alias and create=true, can be made to present the user with a brand new content item of the alias type to create within the section.